jfrench/DataWrangleViz/01_crash-course-in-r/crash-course-in-r.md

 Your turn
 ---------

-Execute the six commands above in the R Console to see what you get.
+Execute the seven commands above in the R Console to see what you get.

 Assignment
 ----------